JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 * Feeling like a challenge?
 Try http://learnpythonthehardway.org/!
 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers

-# Intermediate level students
+# Intermediate level workshops

 For students who have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming.

-## Tutorial / Workshop: Build the classic arcade game Pong in HTML, CSS, and JavaScript
+## Workshop C: Build the classic arcade game Pong in HTML, CSS, and JavaScript

 ### Software to install on your laptop before you attend